IBM/store-and-access-documents-securely/README.md

 ## Summary
 In this code pattern, you saw how a secure storage solution can be implemented on IBM Cloud.
-In this application, only the authenticated and authorized could access the application using IBM Security Verify.
+In this application, only the authenticated and authorized user can access the application using IBM Security Verify.
 In addition, all the microservices were protected using token introspection with Security Verify.
 The documents were encrypted using IBM Key Protect and stored securely on IBM Cloud Object Storage.

 This solution is applicable to all business processes where documents need to be stored and accessed securely.